Small box respirator: Chemical gas attacks

 Members of the Irish Guards conduct a test with P helmets before going into combat.

 The Small Box Respirators were introduced into British and Imperial forces on the Western Front in 1916 and issue was complete early in 1917.
 The first use of phosgene and chlorine gas in combination had been on 19 December 1915, when it was used against French and Canadian units in the Second Battle of Ypres.
 It was used in six attacks up to August 1916.
 British anti-gas helmets - P then PH and PHG - were appointed to repel the chlorine gas; issues later presented when the helmets could not withstand the effects of the phosgene gas.
 Chlorine was readily detected in battles as the gas tainted a yellowish green cloud and had a pungent odour.
 The situation became problematic on the introduction of the mixed phosgene and chlorine as phosgene is colourless and smells of freshly cut hay.
 Phosgene was up to six times as potent than chlorine and did not suggest any urgent symptoms that was associated with the coughing and discomfort that chlorine did.
 Psychological impacts of the gas had resulted in unexplained anxiety attacks which would cause men to tear off their gas masks to breathe correctly exposing them to the gas.
 Soldiers that were affected by the gas, did not recall feeling symptoms until hours later.
-85% of the fatalities that occurred due to chemical weapons, was from the phosgene mixed chlorine gas.
-Small Box Respirators lowered mortality rates significantly; for this reason the creation and usage of the mustard gas, a vesicant that burned the skin, was introduced as the new weapon of chemical warfare in 1917.
+85% of the fatalities that occurred due to chemical weapons were from the phosgene mixed chlorine gas.
+Small box respirators lowered mortality rates significantly; for this reason the creation and usage of the mustard gas, a vesicant that burned the skin, was introduced as the new weapon of chemical warfare in 1917.